Itgotworse26/Used_Cars_Fuel_Types/README.md

 ![BRFC_Balanced_Accuracy_Score](https://github.com/Itgotworse26/Used_Cars_Fuel_Types/blob/Alvin_Triangle_Machine_Learning/Resources/BRFC_Balanced_Accuracy_Score.JPG)

 The last model we hope to use is the Easy Ensemble AdaBoost Classifier.
-In a previous project to classify whether a credit loan application was high-risk or low-risk, a classifier that used the Easy Ensemble AdaBoost Classifier achieved a balanced accuracy score of about 93.17%.
+In the previous project to classify whether a credit loan application was high-risk or low-risk, a classifier that used the Easy Ensemble AdaBoost Classifier achieved a balanced accuracy score of about 93.17%.
 We hope that the further use of this model leads to a similar accuracy on our current project.

 To quote the scikit description of the EEAC: